 Many processes in and around volcanoes can generate earthquakes.
 Most of the time, these processes are faulting and fracturing that does not lead to an eruption.
-However, volcanic earthquakes do occur as magma and volcanic gases rise to the surface from depth, which involves significant stress changes in the crust as the material migrates upward.
+However, volcanic earthquakes do occur as magma, and volcanic gases rise to the surface from depth, which involves significant stress changes in the crust as the material migrates upward.

 Volcano seismologists study several types of seismic events to better understand how magma and gases move towards the surface.

-Volcanic-Tectonic (VT) Earthquakes
+Volcano-Tectonic (VT) Earthquakes

 Long Period (LP) or Low-Frequency (LF) Earthquakes